timescale/docs/timescaledb/overview/release-notes/index.md

 * aggregates without combine function
 * ordered-set aggregates
 * hypothetical-set aggregates

-By default the new continuous aggregates are created using this new format, but the previous version (with partials) is still supported.
+The existing Continuous Aggregates are safe and will continue to work as before.
+They are still supported however they will not take the performance advantages of the new format.

+By default the continuous aggregate format from TimescaleDB 2.7 onward is the new one.
-Users can create the previous style by setting to false the storage paramater named timescaledb.finalized during the creation of the Continuous Aggregate.
+Users can still create in the previous format by setting to false the storage paramater named `timescaledb.finalized` during the creation of the Continuous Aggregate.

+We recommend users that want to take advantage of these new improvements to recreate their Continuous Aggregates.
+You will need the original data to be able to achieve this.
+If you don't have the original data, we will provide in a later TimescaleDB version a migration path from the previous Continuous Aggregate format to the new one.

 TODO: Priority selection
 <!-- <highlight type="note"> This release is low priority for upgrade.
 We recommend that you upgrade when you can. </highlight> -->